aimanhafiz330/tfc/README.md

-# cpmaiman
+# ziq

-<h3>CPMAyan is a tool made to modify Car Parking Multiplayer accounts with no root or vertual app.</h3>
+<h3>ziq is a tool made to modify Car Parking Multiplayer accounts with no root or vertual app.</h3>
 <h4>you just need an Access Key, which you can get from <a href="">@Cpmaimanbot</a> for free with 1K Credits Balance.</h4>

 ![]